jcarterlab/East-Asian-Authoritarianism/README.md

 # East-Asian-Authoritarianism
-A sentiment analysis exploring different cultural attitudes towards freedom in Sinic and Anglophone countries.
+A sentiment analysis exploring cultural attitudes towards freedom in Sinic and Anglophone countries.